-- 4.33.
+4.33.
 In the absence of agreed solutions, "the United Kingdom will ensure that no new regulatory barriers develop between Northern Ireland and the rest of the United Kingdom, unless, consistent with the 1998 Agreement, the Northern Ireland Executive and Assembly agree that distinct arrangements are appropriate" (emphasis added).
-While this prompted celebration in some quarters, the meaning of "full alignment" is not clear; it is not a legally defined term of art, but an open-textured one, designed to be adaptable and to mean different things to different people. - 4.34.
-The language in the draft Protocol on Ireland / Northern Ireland put forward by the European Commission recalls that the Joint Report "outlines three different scenarios for protecting North-South cooperation and avoiding a hard border".
-233 The draft Protocol then highlights "that discussions on the other scenarios may continue to be pursued in parallel, but that this Protocol is based on the third scenario of maintaining full alignment with those rules of the Union's internal market and the customs union which, now or in the future, support North-South cooperation, the all-island economy and the protection of the 1998 Agreement, and that it applies unless and until an alternative arrangement implementing another scenario is agreed".
-234 - 4.35.
-The Commission has hereby set out its stall in relation to the 'back-stop' plan for Northern Ireland; the default, at least from the Commission's perspective, is full alignment in the sense of
+While this prompted celebration in some quarters, the meaning of "full alignment" is not clear; it is not a legally defined term of art, but an open-textured one, designed to be adaptable and to mean different things to different people.

-231Written evidence from the Northern Ireland Human Rights Commission (HRB0030) (October 2016), available at http://data.parliament.uk/writtenevidence/committeeevidence.svc/evidencedocument/human-rights-committee/what-are-the-human-rights-implications-of-brexit/written/40635.pdf.
+231 Written evidence from the Northern Ireland Human Rights Commission (HRB0030) (October 2016), available at http://data.parliament.uk/writtenevidence/committeeevidence.svc/evidencedocument/human-rightscommittee/what-are-the-human-rights-implications-of-brexit/written/40635.pdf.
+232 Joint Report, [49]-[50].